 Tamarind is the fruit of a tropical tree with a sweetish-sour flavour.
 The fruit pulp is edible.
 Considered by many to be too sour, but it is often used in savoury dishes.
-The ripened fruit becomes sweeter and less sour as it matures and is used in desserts.
+The ripedned fruit becomes sweeter and less sour as it matures and is used in desserts.

 Turmeric is also known as borrie.
 Mainly used in curries and for colouring yellow rice.
 It contains powerful medicinal properties.